Alekseyfgl/vet-handbook/README.md

 2. Сhoose folder --> Open console  --> paste link into the console

-3. Write in the console
+3. Write to the console

 ```html
    cd "vet-handbook"
 ```

-4. Write in the console
+4. Write to the console

 ```html
     cd "api"